Looking for things to do in Portarlington? We’ve got you covered!

 1) Relax At Portarlington Beach

-Offering uninterrupted views of Melbourne and the You Yangs, in summer the north-facing Portarlington Beach is a haven for tourists.
+Offering uninterrupted views of Melbourne and the You Yangs, the north-facing Portarlington Beach is a haven for tourists in summer.

 Here you’ll find sandbars, hardly any rocks, and almost no waves making it perfect for blow-up beach toys and beginner stand-up paddleboarding.